Disney World In August (2025)

 Disney World August Deals and Discounts

 Summer, including most of August, typically sees a discount offer announced during the beginning of the year.
 It’s usually around 20% off room rates, but can vary.
-In 2024, August is a part of the Free Dining for Disney+ Subscribers offer, along with a room-only discount offer.
+In 2024, August was a part of the Free Dining for Disney+ Subscribers offer, along with a room-only discount offer.

 Discounts will vary by hotel, room type, and availability.
 You can see current Disney World offers here.
 If nothing is available yet, you might also want to check out historical Disney World discount information here.